spotify/fmt-maven-plugin/README.md

 You can also use it on the command line

-`mvn com.spotify:fmt-maven-plugin:format`
+`mvn com.spotify.fmt:fmt-maven-plugin:format`

 You can pass parameters via standard `-D` syntax.
-`mvn com.spotify:fmt-maven-plugin:format -Dverbose=true`
+`mvn com.spotify.fmt:fmt-maven-plugin:format -Dverbose=true`

 `-Dfmt.skip` is whether the plugin should skip the operation.